stemo40/milestones/docs/readme.rst

 ..
 TIP:: If you are reading this as HTML, please read `<cheatsheet.txt>`_ instead to see the input syntax examples!

 ..
-IMPORTANT:: If you are reading this as HTML, please read `<cheatsheet.txt>`_ instead to see the input syntax examples!
+DANGER:: If you are reading this as HTML, please read `<cheatsheet.txt>`_ instead to see the input syntax examples!

 An example nginx configuration for pip would look like: